What do they do?

 Jo initially joined the society in support of her youngest son Ryan who is regularly involved in our shows.
 She found us to be a friendly bunch and has since taken on more responsibility as a committee member and has made a fair few friends in the group too!
 Jo’s responsibilities on committee involve being the point of contact for junior members’ parents and the sign post for any safeguarding requirements which we as a group adhere to.
 Jo also looks after our Front of House requirements on show-week as well as acting as a chaperone though we are yet to get her up on stage… yet.

 The most recent addition to our committee, Sally was co-opted on in December 2015 to fulfil the role of ‘social secretary’ which we have recognised as a key area for improvement within the group over the next year or so.
 Sally joined the group for our 2011 Pantomime ‘Ali Baba and the Forty Theives‘ having done plenty of performing and trained professionally before having her two beautiful girls.
 Sally has fabulous organisational skills and can also be found teaching at a local special educational needs school; another passion of hers.

-- Charlie Craig
+- Charlie Charles

 - John Gregory

 - Beth Hibbert